-This device is a USB 2.0 hub .
-This is a multi-TT hub: it will perform better than a regular single-TT hub when several USB 1.1 devices are connected to it.
+This device is a USB 2.0 hub.
+This is a multi-TT hub: it performs better than a regular single-TT hub when several USB 1.1 devices are connected to it.
 It is tiny (42x28mm) and its size can even be cut down to 36x20mm, most probably one of the smallest you can find...

 It is designed for DIY applications, for those who want to connect several USB devices in a tiny space.
-This hub does not have connectors for slave USB devices, but solder pads: you will be able to solder wires directly on it.
+This hub does not have connectors for slave USB devices, but solder pads: you can solder wires directly on it.
 Yoctopuce modules can be fixed on it using screws and spacers.
-This hub also supports external power supply, and will automatically switch from usb power to external power when available.
+This hub also supports external power supply, and automatically switches from usb power to external power when available.

 Hi, this hub supports PPPS (Per-Port Power Switching)?
 The features description of Microchip's USB2514B says there's a some power control options ("Full power management with individual or ganged power control of each downstream port"), but is not clear.

 @marck: nope, like with most USB hubs available on the market, the "smart" power management part is not implemented on the Micro-USB-Hub-v2.
 The only power management feature available is automatic switching between external and BUS power.

 Hi.
 What is the operating temperature range?
 We want to use it for astronomical applications and a lower limit of -10░C is desirable.